HLOOKUP Examples in Excel

 One problem here is we don’t get the format for the date column.
 We need to manually date format in excel.

 Apply the above format to the date column; we will have correct date values now.

 Example #3 – INDEX + MATCH as the Alternative to HLOOKUP

-We can apply MATCH + INDEX function as the alternative to get the result instead of HLOOKUP function.
+We can apply the MATCH + INDEX function as the alternative to get the result instead of the HLOOKUP function.
 Look at the below screenshot of the formula.